Peripheral Vascular Disease

 Medically Reviewed By Dr. Karan Anandpara Updated on August 1, 2024

 Peripheral means affecting your limbs (either upper or lower limbs) and vascular means affecting your circulatory arterial system.
-Therefore peripheral vascular disease or commonly called PVD, is a circulatory blood vessel disorder affecting the arterial system of your limbs.
-The arteries may get blocked, narrowed or occluded and therefore the blood flow to your limbs may get compromised.
-Therefore PVD is also called PAD, or peripheral arterial disease (PAD).
+Peripheral vascular disease or commonly called PVD, is a circulatory blood vessel disorder affecting the arterial system of your limbs.
+The arteries may get blocked, narrowed or occluded and the blood flow to your limbs may get compromised.
+PVD is also called PAD or peripheral arterial disease (PAD).

 PeripheralArterialDisease